Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

   }
 ```

-### Syntax Option 2 Output Query
+#### Syntax Option 2 Output Query
 After pushing down the filter object tree we have a DSL query to push to OpenSearch.
-This query forms the boolean logic as the outer potion of the query, and using nested queries as inwardly.
+This query forms the boolean logic as the outer portion of the query and has nested queries used inside.
 This mirrors the syntax option chosen which has the boolean operators forming a predicate expression with the `nested` functions in the SQL query.

 ```json
 {